Moisturising Hair Mask

 We put our hair through a lot.
-Every day the moisture of our hair and skin is challenged by weather, central heating or air-conditioning.
+Our hair and skin are affected by the weather, central heating or air-conditioning.
 All of these elements can leave our hair and skin dry.
 As a result, we moisturise our skin and condition our hair.

-However, if we compare our hair to our skin, our skin doesn’t have to suffer nearly as much.
+However, if we compare our hair to our skin, our hair has a few more challenges.

 In contrast to our skin, our hair takes the brunt of the conditions that make it dry; those conditions might be colour treatments or heated styling.

 A routine of washing and conditioning is vital for keeping your hair hydrated.

 However, sometimes it’s not enough.
-Step forward the moisturising hair mask.
+Step forward the deep conditioner, moisturising hair mask.

 Ok, we’ve talked about what it is and why you should use it.
 Below, I’ll focus on some of the questions I’m often asked about moisturising hair masks.

 Can you put a Hair Mask on Dry Hair?

 It depends.
 If you are using an oil-based hair mask, the norm is to use them on dry hair.

-For a water-based hair mask such as Restore and Shine Hair Masque, use it on damp hair.
+For a water-based hair mask such as our hair conditioning treatment Restore and Shine Hair Masque, you should use it on damp hair.